 Thirteen months ago, I realised I could do something about the plastic pollution emergency and significantly reduce the amount of waste I threw out each week.
 I realised I could stop buying all that packaged stuff you sell, or accepting all those disposable plastic items you give me with my food and drinks.
-Doing this has allowed me to fit six months of waste into one jam jar.
+Doing this has allowed me to fit year of waste in one jar.

 I’m not alone, there’s a rapidly growing movement of zero waste and plastic free living advocates looking for ways to get basic living essentials with as little packaging as possible.
 We are more than happy to bring our own reusable containers and bags to collect food and other products sold in bulk.
 ‘Bulk’ allows you to save money on packaging and also allows us to determine exactly how much of something we need, saving us money.
 Just about anything can be sold in bulk or package free if you want it to be; stores all around the world are proving this already.

 I’m writing to you to ask you to be part of the story of change in Gippsland.
 The story where our grandkids can’t believe we were ever so wasteful but you were part of the solution.
 You see, before that waste is in the hands of your customers, it’s in yours.
 What are you doing about this?
 Do you push back to suppliers?
 Do you use your buying power?
 Do you give customers a choice?
 I’ve had enough of limited choice.